Integrating into Qualtrics: Docker Deployment

 - Build dependencies in a separate container and copy them to your final container

-docker pull times, as the amount of data pulled in worst case went from more than 200MB to about 10MB.
+These tips decreased `docker pull` times, as the amount of data pulled in worst case went from more than 200MB to about 10MB.
 Less data means quicker Docker pulls means a quicker deploy.

 Another learning was to ensure data that needed to be persisted outside the Docker container was mounted to an appropriate disk.
 Otherwise, that data is lost when the container is restarted.
 We solved this by adding the appropriate mounts as a part of our deploy configuration.